gnomical/solid-theme-provider/README.md

 > For now the only config per theme is an icon.
 This is presented within the toggle button to represent which theme will be applied if the button is clicked.

 > **vars**
-> each property within this object becomes the variables that are injected into the document's root element styles. the keyname becomes the variable name after being combined with the prefix.
+> each property within this object becomes the variables that are injected into the document's root element styles. the key name becomes the variable name after being combined with the prefix.
 For example, `background` would be combined with the default prefix to become the css variable `--stp-background`.
 You can store any value within these variables that would normally be accepted by the CSS standard.

 ## Custom Styles